arkeo01/AI-lite/README.md

 # AI - Lite
 Project implementing different AI Capabilities, using clarifai API.
 This project is basically a learning project created to learn the tech stack given in the tech stack section.
-Enhancement can be suggested as issues
-Refer the following repo for Backend implementation: [AI-lite-api](https://github.com/arkeo01/AI-lite-api)
+Enhancement can be suggested as issues.
+Refer the repo [AI-lite-api](https://github.com/arkeo01/AI-lite-api) for Backend implementation.

 ## Functionality
 **Face Recognition:** A link of image is to be pasted in the input field, the faces in the image would be detected using Clarifai and highlighted with rectangles.